apache/spark/docs/web-ui.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

-You can click the RDD name 'rdd' for obtaining the details of data persistance, such as the data distribution on the cluster.
+You can click the RDD name 'rdd' for obtaining the details of data persistence, such as the data distribution on the cluster.